 I think we can all agree 2020 caught us a bit by surprise.
 If you look back to everyone wishing each other well for 2020, no one predicted a pandemic and such significant changes would be made in our lives.
 Some people thrive with change, some people survive with change and others simply struggle.

 Those of you who know me, know that I am from Ireland and moved to Australia almost 10 years ago.
-For my and my family we would love to be heading back to Ireland to our family and friends, but this pandemic has restricted our options so we have to have a different type of Christmas.
-The in-congruence between what we would like to be doing and what we have to do in the current climate could cause a stress, but we have a choice – we can thrive, survive or struggle.
-I choose thrive – please and thank you!
+For me and my family, I would love to be heading back to Ireland to our family and friends, but this pandemic has restricted our options so we have to have a different type of Christmas.
+The incongruence between what we would like to be doing and what we have to do in the current climate could cause stress, but we have a choice – we can thrive, survive or struggle.
+I choose to thrive – please and thank you!

 As we approach Christmas, its often a time we draw a line in the sand and take stock of where we are at as we face into a new year.
 It can be a good time to review on the year that has been, look at where you’re at and see what you would like to come into your life in 2021.
-Some people do this in the form of goal setting or new years resolutions, but we must remember that while Christmas can be a good time to get into this mindset, there are many who don’t enjoy Christmas as much as others for whatever reason or the soon approaching new year.
-For many, the Christmas holiday period is an exciting time to connect and celebrate with loved ones but for others it can be the loneliest time of the year and quite confronting.
-This in mind, I’ve put together the following self care strategies to look after yourself this Christmas, focusing on things you CAN control.
+Some people do this in the form of goal setting or New years resolutions.
+Still, we must remember that while Christmas can be a good time to get into this mindset, many don’t enjoy Christmas as much as others for whatever reason or the soon approaching new year.
+For many, the Christmas holiday period is an exciting time to connect and celebrate with loved ones but for others, it can be the loneliest time of the year and quite confronting.
+With this in mind, I’ve put together the following self care strategies to look after yourself this Christmas, focusing on things you CAN control.

 - Eat well.
 Poor food choice can negatively impact your mood.
 Good food makes for good mood, so choose wisely.
 If you are fueling your brain and body with the right foods, you will produce happy brain chemicals to get your through this holiday period.